 However, Connecticut now offers Election Day Registration.
 If you miss the deadline for registering for an election, you can register and vote in person on Election Day at your town’s Election Day Registration location.

 VOTER REGISTRATION QUALIFICATIONS

-Age: At least 17 years old (must be age 18 by election day); 17 year olds, who will turn 18 on or before election day, may participate in general primary.
+Age: At least 17 years old (must be age 18 on or before election day); 17 year olds, who will turn 18 on or before election day, may participate in general primary.